-Qualification varies by state, but as a general rule, borrowers need to have a credit score of at least 640, a debt-to-income ratio of 45% or less, and they must attend homebuyer classes (which are often online).
-Also, many states have income limits comparable with low- or moderate-income buyers.
+Qualification varies by state, but borrowers generally need a credit score of at least 640, a debt-to-income ratio of 45% or less, and they must attend homebuyer classes, which are often held online.
+Many states have income limits that are comparable with low- or moderate-income buyers.

-The Alabama Housing Finance Authority provides 3.5% down payment assistance on FHA loans and 3% down payment assistance on conventional loans.
-Borrowers must apply for either an FHA or HFA Advantage loan using a participating lender.
+The Alabama Housing Finance Authority provides 3.5% down payment assistance on FHA loans and 3% down payment assistance on conventional loans through its Step Up program.
+Borrowers must apply for either an FHA or HFA Advantage loan with a participating lender.

 The income level for borrowers cannot exceed $130,600.
-In addition, borrowers need a debt-to-income ratio of 45% or lower, a credit score of 640 or higher, and they must complete a homeownership education course.
+Borrowers also need a debt-to-income ratio of 45% or lower, a credit score of 640 or higher, and they must complete a homeownership education course.

-In the state of Alaska, the Affordable Housing Enhanced Loan program (AHELP) provides qualified borrowers with down payment assistance or secondary financing.
-A grant, deferred payment, forgivable loan, or a combination of all three are subject to availability, and borrowers must meet the guidelines of the local, state, or federal governmental agency, nonprofit agency, or regional housing authority facilitating the loan.
+Alaska's Affordable Housing Enhanced Loan program (AHELP) provides qualified borrowers with down payment assistance or secondary financing.
+A grant, deferred payment, forgivable loan, or a combination of all three are subject to availability, and borrowers must meet the guidelines of the local, state, or federal governmental agency, nonprofit agency, or the regional housing authority that's facilitating the loan.

-The program requires that borrowers own only one residential property in the general area, and are limited to single-family homes in which they reside.
+The program requires that borrowers own only one residential property in the general area, and they're limited to single-family homes in which they reside.
 Homes that are older than 10 years must undergo an inspection.
-In addition, borrowers must participate in a homebuyer education class.
+Borrowers must also participate in a homebuyer education class.

-Another option, Alaska’s Closing Costs Assistance Loan, is earmarked not only for closing costs but a down payment as well.
-Depending on credit qualifications, assistance of either 3% or 4% of the loan amount is available.
+Alaska’s Closing Costs Assistance Loan is another option.
+It's earmarked not only for closing costs but a down payment as well.
+Assistance of either 3% or 4% of the loan amount is available, depending on your credit qualifications.

-The Arizona HOME+PLUS Home Buyer Down Payment Assistance Program is a nonprofit corporation and political subdivision for the State of Arizona that is administered by the Arizona Industrial Development Authority.
-It provides down payment assistance (up to 5%) to renters who struggle financially to meet down payment requirements and closing costs.
+The Arizona HOME+PLUS Home Buyer Down Payment Assistance Program is a nonprofit corporation and political subdivision for the state that's administered by the Arizona Industrial Development Authority.
+It provides down payment assistance of up to 5% to renters who struggle financially to meet down payment requirements and closing costs.

-To qualify, annual income cannot exceed $112,785, and borrowers must have a credit score of at least 640.
+Your annual income can't exceed $112,785 to qualify, and borrowers must have a credit score of at least 640.
 Borrowers must also complete a homebuyer education course, and the assistance can only be used in conjunction with a HOME+PLUS mortgage.

-The Arkansas Development Finance Authority’s Down Payment Assistance Program provides between $1,000 to $10,000 in the form of a second mortgage with a 10-year term.
+The Arkansas Development Finance Authority’s Down Payment Assistance Program provides from $1,000 to $10,000 in the form of a second mortgage with a 10-year term.
 Borrowers must attend a homebuyer education class.

-The California Housing Finance Agency (CalHFA) offers 3.5% in down payment help of up to $15,000 on FHA loans, and 3% of up to $15,000 on USDA and conventional loans.
-The junior loans are based on the lesser of the purchase price or appraised value, and are deferred until the house has been paid off, sold, or refinanced.
+The California Housing Finance Agency (CalHFA) offers the MyHome Assistance Program.
+It provides 3.5% in down payment help of up to $15,000 on FHA loans, and 3% of up to $15,000 on USDA and conventional loans.
+The junior loans are based on the lesser of the purchase price or appraised value.
+They're deferred until the house has been paid off, sold, or refinanced.

-The Colorado Housing and Finance Authority has a Down Payment Assistance Grant for up to 3% on one of their first mortgage loans. must meet income requirements, have a credit score of 620 or higher, and complete a homebuyer education class.
-In addition, they must contribute at least $1,000 toward the home’s purchase.
+The Colorado Housing and Finance Authority has a Down Payment Assistance Grant for up to 3% on one of their first mortgage loans.
+You must meet income requirements, have a credit score of 620 or higher, and complete a homebuyer education class.
+Borrowers must also contribute at least $1,000 toward the home’s purchase.

 The CHFA also offers a second mortgage loan of up to 4% of a first mortgage that can be used toward a down payment.
 Repayment of this loan can be deferred until the home is paid off, sold, or refinanced.

-The Delaware Housing Authority provides a no-interest loan in the form of a second mortgage in the amount of 2% to 5%.
+The Delaware Housing Authority provides Preferred Plus Assistance, a no-interest loan in the form of a second mortgage in the amount of 2% to 5%.
 The loan is repayable when the home is sold, refinanced, or transferred.

-Borrowers need a minimum credit score of 620; borrowers with a credit score below 660 must participate in housing counseling.
-The maximum household income for 1-2 people is $113,420 in New Castle County and $99,600 in Kent County and Sussex County.
+Borrowers need a minimum credit score of 620.
+Those with a credit score below 660 must participate in housing counseling.
+The maximum household income for 1 to 2 people is $113,420 in New Castle County, and $99,600 in Kent County and Sussex County.